What is the definition of overbooking for a hotel?

 If you have no-shows or last-minute cancellations, you’ll close below 100% despite being fully booked initially.
 Overbooking compensates for these lost reservations and ensures that you reach 100% occupancy.

-How to unlock the advantages of overbookings at your hotel
+How to unlock the advantages of hotel overbooking

 Analysing data on past no-show and cancellation numbers is the first step to a successful overbooking strategy.
 Knowing your stats will allow you to make accurate predictions, better manage your room inventory and set the right overbooking limits.